CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 To finish up, as promised, here are some medium roasts that we really like.
-From Parisi Artisan, check out their 24th Street Blend and Sumatra single origin beans.
+We love Carraro Globo Arabica and Barrie House Indonesian Sumatra Single Origin Fair Trade Organic Coffee!
 Both of those are great choices as stepping stones to more exotic coffees.

 For milk-based drinks, our favorite by far is Maromas Orphea.
 Our customer give it consistent 5-star reviews.
 It’s an amazing coffee with rich, long lasting crema and a chocolate flavor that’s never bitter and just works in a cappuccino or flat white.